Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 Ask Zia: Conversational AI That Works

-The Ask Zia AI assistant handles natural language queries in English, Spanish, and French.
-Ask “show quarterly revenue trends by product category” and Zia generates appropriate visualizations with diagnostic insights.
+Ask Zia handles natural language queries in English, Spanish, and French - ask “show quarterly revenue trends by product category” and Zia generates the visualizations with diagnostic insights.
+The Enterprise tier adds LLM-powered automated anomaly detection, smart recommendations, and contextual explanations of data patterns.

 Value Proposition

-Nucleus Research case studies document 11.6x ROI with 1.2-month payback periods.
-One implementation saved 43 hours weekly in manual reporting across 190 users.
-At $60/month for 5 users (Standard tier), the math works quickly.
+Nucleus Research case studies document 11.6x ROI with 1.2-month payback periods - one implementation saved 43 hours weekly in manual reporting across 190 users.
+At $60 per month for five users, the math works quickly.
+500+ native connectors cover major databases, cloud services, and business apps without custom API coding.

 Where It Falls Short